 Since 2000 she has been developing content full time, and has developed a number of STEM products and courses for K–12.
 She is passionate about creating content that is motivating and engaging for students and user-friendly for educators.

 Ladie holds a BS in Civil Engineering from UCLA, an MA in Education from Stanford University, and teaching credentials in mathematics and physical science.
-She founded Impact Science with the goal of bringing quality STEM education to every school and every student, and supporting teachers and schools in implementing the Next Generation Science Standards.
+She founded Impact Science Education with the goal of bringing quality STEM education to every school and every student, and supporting teachers and schools in implementing the Next Generation Science Standards.

 Ladie’s hobbies include travel, languages, soccer, guitar, and baking.
 She is also a serious miniature golfer.